SEN Information Report

 - Discuss with you any referrals to outside professionals to support your child.

-Students not already identified will be highlighted at College in the following ways:
+Students not already identified will be highlighted at the College in the following ways:

-- Identification of a difficulty will be confirmed by diagnostic or observational assessment conducted by the SENCO or by a referral to other educational or medical specialists.
+- Identification of a difficulty will be confirmed by diagnostic assessment such as Dyslexia Screening or observational assessment conducted by the SENCO or by a referral to other educational or medical specialists.

 - Once identified as having SEN, we will take action to try and remove barriers to learning and put in effective measures to help your child.